When you have been injured, you need stewart law offices

 While truck drivers are often at fault for tractor-trailer crashes, they typically do not have the insurance coverage and personal wealth or assets that give them the ability to pay a tractor-trailer crash judgment.

 Fortunately, several other parties involved with a commercial truck could bear liability in some cases.
 Other possible defendants could include:

 - Trucking company that employed the driver

 - Cargo loading company

 - Truck owner

 The biggest difference between tractor-trailer accidents and traditional car crashes is simply the nature of the injuries that victims suffer.
 In most cases, commercial truck accidents result in injuries that leave victims permanently affected.
 This means that the potential damages are higher.
 When high-limit commercial insurance policies are in play, the stakes can also be much higher.
 You can count on insurance companies and defendants to hotly contest claims with so much money on the line.

 Steps to Take After a Tractor-Trailer Accident in Rock Hill

-The first thing that you should do after a commercial truck crash is get medical attention.
-Always visit a hospital, urgent care center or other medical provider for a thorough examination, even if you do not think at first that you were hurt.
+The first thing that you should do after a commercial truck crash is getting medical attention.
+Always visit a hospital, urgent care center or other medical providers for a thorough examination, even if you do not think at first that you were hurt.
 People who experience symptoms later often regret not acting sooner.